Travel Back In Time Along the Canals of Washington County

 This also lock serves as the gateway to the NYS Canal System, which connects over 500 miles of waterways in the nation’s longest multi-use recreational trail network.

-Canal Street Marketplace
+Canal Street Marketplace:

 Downstream, you’ll find Fort Edward, the governing seat of Washington County.
 In its center (and a short walk from the Hudson!) lies Canal Street Marketplace.
 Housed in a renovated 19th century barn, the marketplace now serves as a popular gathering spot for community events, farmers markets, craft fairs and more!